Decumano/TelematicApplications/README.md

 # TelematicApplications
- Telematic Applications repository foe the seminars and labs.
+ Telematic Applications repository for the seminars and labs.